loopwerk/loopwerk.io/content/articles/2025-06-08-thoughts-on-apple.md

 Look no further than their response to the EU's Digital Markets Act.
 Specifically alternative app stores, alternative browser engines, and allowing developers to link to external payment methods.
 Instead of embracing a more open future, they implemented a structure so convoluted and punitive that it was clearly designed to scare developers away from using the very freedoms the law was meant to provide.
 They then geoblock these "improvements" to ensure as few people as possible benefit.
 For those of us in Europe, this isn't new.
 We've grown accustomed to seeing features like Apple News, the Apple Card, Apple Cash (and the related Tap To Cash), and iPhone Mirroring announced with great fanfare, only to find them perpetually unavailable.
 We are an afterthought.

-For developers there's also a constant, lingering fear of being "Sherlocked”; the phenomenon where you build a beloved and successful app, only for Apple to copy its core functions into the next OS update, effectively killing your business.
+For developers there's also a constant, lingering fear of being "Sherlocked"; the phenomenon where you build a beloved and successful app, only for Apple to copy its core functions into the next OS update, effectively killing your business.
 It turns the App Store from a marketplace into a minefield, where your success can be the very trigger for your extinction.

 ## Swift no longer sparks joy